-- Creating more realistic workloads for the members of the Combined Authority Board, who are also the Leaders of their councils. - Allowing members of the Combined Authority Board to have a strategic focus. - Increasing the profile of the Authority amongst the constituent councils. - Increasing the understanding of the Authority amongst constituent councils. - Sharing of knowledge and regional issues. - Improving cross-boundary co-operation. - Bringing in additional member expertise to the Authority in key areas, and - Decreasing the frequency of Combined Authority Board meetings.
+- Creating more realistic workloads for the members of the Combined Authority Board, who are also the Leaders of their councils. - Allowing members of the Combined Authority Board to have a strategic focus.

+- Increasing the profile of the Authority amongst the constituent councils. - Increasing the understanding of the Authority amongst constituent councils. - Sharing of knowledge and regional issues. - Improving cross-boundary co-operation. - Bringing in additional member expertise to the Authority in key areas, and - Decreasing the frequency of Combined Authority Board meetings.

-The effectiveness of these governance arrangements will be kept under review by the Authority's Audit & Governance Committee.
+The effectiveness of these governance arrangements is kept under review by the Authority's Audit & Governance Committee.
+A review is due to take place in the summer and autumn of 2021.